roxanahickey/adolescent/03-community-dynamics.md

 # Vaginal microbiota dynamics and pubertal development
-Roxana J. Hickey
+Roxana J. Hickey <roxana.hickey@gmail.com>
+Last updated October 8, 2014

+***
 # Description
-This is a supplement to the paper "Vaginal microbiota of adolescent girls resemble those of reproductive-age women prior to the onset of menarche" by Hickey et al. Please refer to the paper for complete information about the objectives and study design.

-The embedded R code works through the first set of analyses and generation of figures related to the assessment of vaginal microbiota composition in girls and mothers.
+This is a supplement to the paper "Vaginal microbiota of adolescent girls resemble those of reproductive-age women prior to the onset of menarche" by Hickey et al. in review as of October 2014.
+The code works through qualitative analyses and generation of figures related to community dynamics of vaginal and vulvar microbiota over time.
 The analyses can be run directly from the R Markdown file using RStudio.
 It should be run after "01-data-prep.Rmd" and "02-hclust-pcoa.Rmd".

+See the project repository at http://github.com/roxanahickey/adolescent for more information.

 ## Objective
 Earlier analyses dealt with characterizing vaginal microbiota composition and identifying major groups using clustering and ordination approaches.
 Next, we will take a closer look at the dynamics of these communities over time as girls progress through puberty and menarche.
 Special attention is devoted to assessing trends in the relative abundance of lactic acid bacteria and vaginal pH, as these are generally considered indicators of a 'healthy' vaginal microbiota in reproductive age women.